Guidelines for Writing Great Thank-You Letters

-Salutation: Address the letter the person you are writing to.
-Use his or her formal title ("Dear Mr./Mrs./Dr. XYZ) unless you are close friends with the person.
-If you're friends, it's fine to use his or her first name.
+Salutation: Address the letter to the person you're writing.
+Use his or her formal title (Dear Mr./Mrs./Dr. XYZ) unless you're close friends with the person.
+If you're friends, it's fine to use their first name.

-Paragraph 1: Thank the person for his assistance in your job search.
+Paragraph 1: Thank the person for their assistance in your job search.

-Paragraph 2: Explain how his assistance has been particularly helpful (i.e. “Thanks in large part to your letter of recommendation, I was offered the job at XYZ Company.”)
+Paragraph 2: Explain how their assistance has been particularly helpful (i.e. “Thanks in large part to your letter of recommendation, I was offered the job at XYZ Company.”)

-Paragraph 3: Express your appreciation for his generosity.
-If you want, say that you would love to return the favor and assist him in any way.
+Paragraph 3: Express your appreciation for their generosity.
+If you want, say that you'd love to return the favor by buying them coffee or helping with a task.

-Close: Use a kind but formal signoff, such as "Sincerely" or "Best Regards."
+Close: Use a kind but formal signature, such as "Sincerely" or "Best Regards."